hnfong/public-crap/writings/2023/16-Miraculous_Healing_and_Bayes_Rule.md

 Here, the math is straightforward, but the interpretation is funny.
 On the surface, the rational experimentalist is just tautologically applying the formula, since in order to be able to say "I will believe in miracles if I get cured" given a low P(B) prior, P(A) must have had been very very low (i.e. virtually no possibility of a non-miraculous cure).
 Then the math is just as expected.

-But if we take a subjective reality world view, that whatever we do not know is truly not yet settled, then "discovering" or "deciding" that P(B\|A) is high is logically the same act as "discovering" or "deciding" that P(A) is low.
+But if we take a subjective reality world view (see Further Reading), that whatever we do not know is truly not yet settled, then "discovering" or "deciding" that P(B\|A) is high is logically the same act as "discovering" or "deciding" that P(A) is low.

 i.e. **If** you have a rational choice to decide that P(B\|A) is high, in making that choice you have also decided that P(A) is very very low.
 (It gets even lower if you believe you're not worthy).